 - Lack of context is one of the most common judge complaints. - The best cases clearly articulated the challenge for the brand, the category and competitive landscape, and what the overall goals were.
-They also had KPIs that aligned well to that challenge that were clearly not retro-fitted to the resulting outcome.
+They also had KPIs that aligned well to that challenge that were clearly not retrofitted to the resulting outcome. - "Make sure the objectives are clearly defined.
+If awareness is the goal, what lift were you looking for and from where to where?
+Leaving the goal broad makes it hard to give credit for the difficulty of the challenge".